 123RF Review – Downsides?

-- Newly introduced royalty system has moved them away from being a ‘fair trade’ style site
+- Royalty system has moved them away from being a ‘fair trade’ style site

 - New contributors especially will see low royalties to begin with, until they can climb the scale